BEFORE & AFTER SCHOOL CARE PARENT HANDBOOK

 • Medication Authorization form (if medication is needed during the time of care)

-Please note that it may take up to 24 hours for paperwork to be processed.
-Paperwork must be processed entirely before your child may begin the program.
+Once you have become a member, you can then create an online account to register for the program.
+Please be aware that it may take up to 24 hours for paperwork to be processed.
+All paperwork must be processed before your child can begin the program.

-Any policy changes will be provided to participant’s parent or guardian in writing.
+Any changes to policies will be communicated to participants’ parents or guardians in writing.

 ARRIVAL PROCEDURES